atrosekta/rep/README.md

 - ### infinity mode

-  the repeatCount 0 will repeat the command  indefinitely until stopped :
+  the repeatCount `0` or `-0` will repeat the command  indefinitely until stopped :

   > `rep 0 echo infiniprint`
   > //print *infiniprint* indefinitly